Kotlin/kotlinx.serialization/docs/serializers.md

 because we don't control the `Date` source code.
 There are several ways to work around that.

 ### Passing a serializer manually

-All `encodeToXxx` and `decodeFromXxx` functions have an overload with the first serializer parameter.
+The `encodeToXxx` and `decodeFromXxx` functions offer overloaded versions that accept either a [SerializationStrategy] or [DeserializationStrategy] as their first parameter, respectively.
-When a non-serializable class, like `Date`, is the top-level class being serialized, we can use those.
+This feature allows you
+to provide a custom serializer for types that aren't annotated with [`@Serializable`][Serializable] by default.

+This approach is particularly useful when working with non-serializable classes like `Date` as the top-level object being serialized.
+Here's an example:

 ```kotlin
 fun main() {